Fernandez-Trincado/PERIOD04-DeltaScuti/README.md

 Database:
 ========

-For access to the online survey of variable stars and QSO's, click here.
+For access to the online survey of variable stars and QSO's, click here: http://fernandez-trincado.github.io/Fernandez-Trincado/vest.html.
 You may also access the archives of our more recently publications:

 [4] Fernandez-Trincado et al. (2016, submitted).